ansys/scade-almgw-msoffice/doc/source/contributing.rst

    creating virtual environments via ``py310`` and ``py37`` factors.
 Using this approach, ``tox`` commands similar to the following formats can be used:

-   * ``tox - tests-py37``: for running tests without coverage using the Python 3.7 interpreter delivered with SCADE.
+   * ``tox -e tests-py37``: for running tests without coverage using the Python 3.7 interpreter delivered with SCADE.
    * ``tox -e tests-coverage-py310``: for running tests with coverage using the Python 3.10 interpreter delivered with SCADE.

    This enables a workflow that allows easy switching between Python versions (for example, during testing) and this